cbcrg/tcoffee/docs/tcoffee_installation.rst

-method can either be blastp or psiblast.
+- method can either be blastp or psiblast.

-infile is a FASTA file
+- infile is a FASTA file

--m7 triggers the XML output.
+- -m 7 triggers the XML output.
 T-Coffee is able to parse both the EBI XML output and the NCBI XML output.

-If foo.pl behaves differently, the easiest will probably be to write a wrapper around it so that wrapped_foo.pl behaves like blastpgp
+If foo.pl behaves differently, the easiest will probably be to write a wrapper around it so that wrapped_foo.pl behaves like BLASTPGP.

-Using a BLAST local version on UNIX
+Using a BLAST local version on Unix
 -----------------------------------
-If you have blastpgp installed, you can run it instead of the remote clients by using:
+If you have BLASTPGP installed, you can run it instead of the remote clients by using:

 ::